-The multi-functional technology is in the multi-directional dual sliding zipper that allows the zipper to close in one direction like a typical life vest, but also a second slider closing in the opposite direction to be used when wearing it as an upside-down life vest.
-This swim life jacket is the first multifunctional Coast Guard-approved.
+The multi-functional technology is in the multi-directional dual sliding zipper that allows the zipper to close in one direction like a typical life vest.
+When wearing it as an upside-down life vest can be used as a second slider closing in the opposite direction.
+The first multifunctional swim life jacket is Coast Guard-approved.

 Entrepreneurs: Steven Mazur and Eric Huang

 Ash & Anvil is an apparel company from Detroit, MI, that specializes in making clothes for “smaller” men.
 The “Ash” in the name refers to Detroit’s city moto while “Anvil” refers to the city’s manufacturing history.

 The two entrepreneurs Steven Mazur and Eric Huang founded the company and started the business in Detroit.